Back to School Plans: First Two Weeks of Spanish Class

 Inside: My back-to-school lesson plans for the first two weeks of Spanish class.

 Every year, I forget just how exhausting those first few weeks are.
 My brain is spinning.
-I’m in overdrive, trying to make everyone feel welcome –but not smile until December, right?– be utterly consistent, totally organized, and always engaging.
+I’m in overdrive, trying to make everyone feel welcome –but not smile until December, right? (just kidding)– be utterly consistent, totally organized, and always engaging.

 Whew.
 The truth is, you just do your best.
 And that will exhaust you.
 But it does help if you can see what others are doing, and not reinvent the wheel.
 That’s why I’ve pulled together my Spanish class first two weeks of lesson plans, to give you a jumpstart.